SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/4.0.0/PyNNOnSpinnakerInstall.md

     it may be solved by setting the backend for matplotlib.
 This can be done by editing the matplotlibrc file in the current working directory to read to ```backend: TkAgg```.
 This is usually found in `$DEV/lib/python2.7/site-packages/matplotlib/mpl-data/matplotlibrc`

     In a virtualenv, create a new file in the root directory ```.matplotlib/matplotlibrc``` that reads ```backend: TkAgg```. ([Sample matplotlibrc file](https://matplotlib.org/_static/matplotlibrc))

+    If you are still having issues, you may also need to install [XQuartz](https://www.xquartz.org/).